 This Statement discloses the information practices for IBM’s and our affiliates’ Web sites, including what type of information is gathered and tracked, how the information is used, and with whom the information is shared.

 This Statement applies to IBM Web sites that link to this Statement but does not apply to those IBM Web sites that have their own Privacy Statement.
 Additionally, it does not apply to instances where we merely process data on behalf of clients for their benefit, such as when we act as a web hosting service provider.

 From time to time, we may supplement this Statement with additional information relating to a particular interaction we have with you.

 IBM is a member of TRUSTe (www.truste.com) in the United States and as such, we have agreed to have the privacy practices of our IBM Web sites reviewed by TRUSTe.
-TRUSTe is an independent organisation whose mission is to promote online safety and trust and to help guide individuals to sites that protect their online privacy.
+TRUSTe is an independent organization whose mission is to promote online safety and trust and to help guide individuals to sites that protect their online privacy.
 The TRUSTe program covers only information that is collected through our Web sites, and does not cover information that may be collected through software downloaded from our sites.

-International Business Machines Corporation abides by the Safe Harbour framework as set forth by the United States Department of Commerce regarding the collection, use and retention of information collected from the European Union by IBM Web sites.
+International Business Machines Corporation abides by the Safe Harbor framework as set forth by the United States Department of Commerce regarding the collection, use and retention of information collected from the European Union by IBM Web sites.

 Collection of Personal Information

 You may choose to give us personal information directly in a variety of situations.
 For example, you may want to give us your name and contact information to communicate with you, to process an order, to provide you with a subscription or a service, or to do business with us if you are a supplier or a business partner.
 You may also provide your credit card details to buy something from us or may share a description of your education and work experience in connection with a job opening at IBM for which you wish to be considered.
 If you tell us that you do not want us to use your information to make further contact with you beyond fulfilling your request, we will respect your wishes.